 10. Cloakroom attendant.
 It’s a grim life in the cloakroom.
 You get to see people come in and you get to see people leave.
 And very little else.
 The whole world passes you by when you’re stuck in the cloakroom.
 Sometimes reading a book is as good as it gets.

-11. Soundman/roadie.
-Yep, you really are at the bottom of the pile, registering with the masses as a lowly artisan tasked with fiddling about with sliders in the background – or being shouted at when some drunken buffoon decides that the bass guitar needs to be lifted higher than the entire band and oceans of Phil Spector-like reverb added to the entire mix.
+11. Soundman.
+Yep, you really are at the bottom of the pile, registering with the masses as a lowly artisan tasked with fiddling about with sliders in the background – or being shouted at when some drunken buffoon decides that the bass guitar needs to be lifted higher than the entire band with oceans of Phil Spector-like reverb added to the entire mix.